 Elvis Presley biography

-Musician and actor Elvis Presley was born on January 8, 1935 in Tupelo, Mississippi.
-From very humble beginnings, Presley grew up to become one of the biggest names in rock 'n' roll.
+Born on January 8, 1935, in Tupelo, Mississippi, Elvis Presley came from very humble beginnings and grew up to become one of the biggest names in rock 'n' roll.
 By the mid-1950s, he appeared on the radio, television and the silver screen.
 On August 16, 1977, at age 42, he died of heart failure, which was related to his drug addiction.
 Since his death, Presley has remained one of the world's most popular music icons.

 Early Interest in Music